pixelninja/media_library/README.markdown

 - Enable it by selecting "Media Library", choose Enable from the with-selected menu, then click Apply.

 ## Usage

-In the Preferences, there are options to update the default image options.
-These include min/max image width/height and image quality.

 In the main navigation, there should now be a `Media Library` item.
 Clicking the icon will take you to the physical page, while clicking anywhere else on the link will open the media library within a lightbox.